SynysterNght/AR-Collaborative/README.md

     * In the **Build Settings** window, ensure **Android** is selected as the platform.
     * Connect your VR headset via USB.
     * Click **Build And Run** to build the application and install it on your connected device.

+* **Inside the App**
+    * Start the application to create the session.
+    * Once inside the room, the headset will have different functionalities available:
+       * ScoreBoard: Displays the timer and current score of the game.
+       * Start Game: A poke button that starts the game with a randomized objective and a timer of 2 minutes when pressed.
+       * Reload Arena: Clears the table and reset the position.
+       * Grab Interaction: The Headset user can grab the transparent table and move it according to its convenience.
+       * Legend Board: Shows available and possible objects with possible colors.